-The Reality: Age does not protect you from becoming infected with HIV.
-In fact, people over 50 years old are getting HIV at an increasing rate and are estimated to represent half of all people living with HIV in the US in 2015.
+The Reality: Age does not protect you from acquiring HIV.
+In fact, people over 50 years old are getting HIV at an increasing rate.
+In 2014, UNAIDS estimated that 4.2 million adults ages 50 and over were living with HIV worldwide.
 Unfortunately, older adults are frequently ignored in discussions about HIV prevention and care and so are not aware that they are at risk.
-For more information, see The Well Project's article, Older Women: At Risk for HIV.
+For more information, see our fact sheet on Older Women: At Risk for HIV.

 The Myth: "If I am using birth control, I cannot get HIV."

-The Reality: HIV can be spread during any unsafe or unprotected sex.
-Most forms of birth control ONLY protect against unwanted pregnancy, NOT sexually transmitted diseases (STDs) like HIV.
+The Reality: HIV can be spread during any unprotected sex.
+Most forms of birth control ONLY protect against unwanted pregnancy, NOT sexually transmitted infections or diseases (STIs or STDs) like HIV.
 The only birth control method that prevents pregnancy AND significantly reduces the risk of getting HIV is the condom.
-For tips on how to make your sex safer, see The Well Project's article on Safer Sex.
+For tips on how to make your sex safer, see our fact sheet on Safer Sex.